• Menu

 Take advantage of the inflight entertainment options on your flight.

-Binge-watch a tv series or a few top-rated movies.
-Of course, you can download your own movies/tv-shows to your laptop or tablet and not rely on the airline’s choices of entertainment made for you.
+Binge-watch a TV series or a few top-rated movies.
+Of course, you can download your movies/TV shows to your laptop or tablet.

 You may find a chatty chum and pass the hours away talking about mutually interesting subjects.
 Or you may be sitting next to someone with whom you have no mutual interests whatsoever.